Vonng/pigsty/docs/c-privilege.md

-## Permission on create objects
+## CREATE privilege

-By default, Pigsty revokes the `PUBLIC` user's permission to `CREATE` a new schema under the database for security reasons.
+By default, Pigsty revokes the `PUBLIC` user's privilege to `CREATE` a new schema under the database for security reasons.
-It also revokes the `PUBLIC` user's permission to create new relationships in the `PUBLIC` schema.
+It also revokes the `PUBLIC` user's privilege to create new relationships in the `PUBLIC` schema.
 Database super users and administrators are not subject to this restriction and can always perform DDL changes anywhere.

-**Permissions to create objects in the database are independent of whether the user is the database owner or not, it only depends on whether the user was given administrator privileges when it was created**.
+**privileges to create objects in the database are independent of whether the user is the database owner or not, it only depends on whether the user was given administrator privileges when it was created**.

 ```yaml
 pg_users: